MMacgregor3m/VM-Active-directory/README.md

 As an aspiring SOC analyst, I was eager to expand my skills through a Active Directory lab, which provided an excellent opportunity to showcase my capabilities.
 The lab offered a comprehensive overview of industry tools and frameworks, allowing me to gain hands-on experience.
 Working with Active Direcetory, and incredibly informative.

 <h3>Project:</h3>
-This lab simulates settting up a work Active directory e3nviroment, setting up a oganazational unit with one Admin with will be me and 1000 users that will be added via as powerShell script the was provided by Josh Madakor from his github respostory.
+This lab simulates settting up a work Active directory enviroment, setting up a oganazational unit with one Admin with will be me and 1000 users that will be added via as powerShell script the was provided by Josh Madakor from his github respostory.

 <h2>SET-UP</h2>